Azure/communication-ui-library-ios/AzureCommunicationUI/sdk/AzureCommunicationUICalling/README.md

 ### Requirements

-* iOS 14+
+- iOS 14+
-* Xcode 13+
+- Xcode 13+
-* Swift 5.0+
+- Swift 5.0+

 ### Using CocoaPods

-CocoaPods is a dependency manager for Cocoa projects.
+CocoaPods is a dependency manager.
 To set up with CocoaPods visit their [Getting Started Guide](https://guides.cocoapods.org/using/getting-started.html).
 To integrate UI Mobile Library into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 pod 'AzureCommunicationUICalling', '1.1.0'
 ```

 ### Manual Installation

 If you prefer importing Mobile UI Library as an Embedded Framework to your project, please visit our [Manual Installation](manual-installation.md) guide.